cosmon-collaboration/mdwf_db/docker/README.md

 cd ${DB_PATH}
 podman run --rm -it -v$(pwd):/home/mdwf_db mdwf_db:v0
 ```
+Here are some detailed explanations:
+- ```--rm``` will remove the running cache after exiting.
+- ```-it``` will start an interactive session.
-which mounts the current working directory (the folder which you should have database file) in the image's working
+- ```-v$(pwd):/home/mdwf_db``` mounts the current working directory (the folder which you should have database file) in the image's working
+directory (here it's /home/mdwf_db in the image to match the default setting in the Dockerfile).
+- ``mdwf_db:v0``` is the image name and its tag.
+You can also use an address from a registry.

-directory (here it's /home/mdwf_db in the image to match the default setting in the Dockerfile). ***WARNING*** Mounting this volume will change the original files, please proceed with care or create a copy to do testings.
+***WARNING*** Mounting a host volume will change the original files, please proceed with care or create a copy to do testings.

-Alternatively, you can use a non-persistent version by running in the container only (an isolated environment).
+Alternatively, you can use a non-persistent version in a container-bounded/isolated environment by running
 ```
 podman run --rm -it -v$(pwd):/mdwf_db mdwf_db:v0
 ```